 Since coming back from my trip to Havana, Cuba I received so many questions about getting there, transportation, and where to stay.
-If you’re a first-time reader, I suggest reading my last post with tips on planning a trip as an American citizen.
+If you’re a first-time reader, I suggest reading my tips on planning a trip as an American citizen.
 Since my cousin and I paid for lodging in advance, the majority of our money spent was on food and taxi services.
-If you are going to visit Havana, Cuba soon, here are transportation options that are available.
+If you are visiting anytime soon, here are several transportation options available for getting around Cuba.

-You can get yellow taxis that are usually air conditioned and they charge in CUC.
-If you’re traveling between Old Havana, Vedado, and Centro Havana, the fare us usually between $3-5 CUCs.
+You can get also get around Cuba in a yellow taxi.
+They are usually air-conditioned and charge in CUC.
+If you’re traveling between Old Havana, Vedado, and Centro Havana, the fare is usually between $3-5 CUCs.
 If your driver chooses not to use the meter, negotiate the price before getting in.

 Maquinas or Almendrones